TheBeastCoding/glaucoma-dataset-metadata/README.md

 ## New Updates
 * Update: SMDG-19 is now back online
 * EyePACS-light-V2 is in development: more samples, higher resolution samples, ...
+* New 1st place entry on EyePACS-light: 93.5% using pretrained Xception

 # Public Glaucoma Dataset Catalog
 [Help expand this repository by providing links/publications to new glaucoma datasets!]